 Correct and consistent mask use is a critical step that should be taken to protect yourself and others from COVID-19, and don’t forget to always wash your hands and sanitise.

-1. I have symptoms, what should I do?Not all clinical symptoms are necessarily indicative of COVID19 infection.
-However, if you are concerned about any symptom, then please contact the national call centre for COVID19 information (DOH Public Hotline number 0800 029 999, Western Cape Hotline 021 928 4102, NICD Hotline 082 883 9920).
+I have symptoms, what should I do?Not all clinical symptoms are necessarily indicative of COVID-19 infection.
+However, if you are concerned about any symptom, then please contact the national call centre for COVID-19 information (DOH Public Hotline number 0800 029 999, Western Cape Hotline 021 928 4102 or NICD Hotline 082 883 9920).
 Alternately, please contact your Healthcare provider either telephonically or via email for further advice and direction.
 Do not go to a medical facility without first calling ahead to get advice, unless it is an emergency situation.

-8. Process when staff gets sick while on duty?Any staff / person who develops symptoms whilst on duty or on Campus must report this to his/her line manager or Reslife Coordinator.
-Please isolate yourself as best you can and call the UWC call centre (number) or the UWC Paramedic Services for further advice and instructions (number).
-You can also call the UWC Campus Health & Wellness Center for further direction (021 9592876/5).
+3. Process when staff gets sick while on duty?Any staff / person who develops symptoms whilst on duty or on Campus must report this to his/her line manager or Reslife Coordinator.
+Please isolate yourself as best you can and call the UWC call centre (021 959 3900) or the UWC 24 Hour Emergency Line for further advice and instructions (021 959 2100).
+You can also call the UWC Campus Health & Wellness Centre for further direction (021 959 2876/5).
 Do not move around Campus or your office space and do not interact with any other person unless instructed to do so.

-11. When staff are found having high temperature?Staff will be screened at the entrance to campus, and if their temperature is above normal they will be advised to return home and consult with their medical practitioners
+5. When staff are found having high temperature?Staff will be screened at the entrance to campus, and if their temperature is above normal they will be advised to return home and consult with their medical practitioners.

-12. Will personal details of staff be shared?No personal information of staff will be shared unless these are requested by mandated offices and with permission from individuals
+6. Will personal details of staff be shared?No personal information of staff will be shared unless these are requested by mandated offices and with permission from individuals.

 The Western Cape Government has also provided quarantine facilities for people whose living conditions at home are not conducive - Western Cape Hotline 021 928 4102